 - Do not scoop ice using water glasses or cups and never handle the ice with hands.

 - Do not return unused ice to the ice machine/ice bin.

 - Keep doors of the commercial ice machine closed except when removing ice.

 - Ice scoops should be stored outside the ice maker and kept in a clean container.
-Ice scoop & container should be washed & sanitized regularly.
+Ice scoop and container should be washed and sanitized regularly.

 - Do not store anything such as food, drinks, fruit etc. in the ice machine.
 Never use the ice machine as a refrigerator!

 - Clean the ice making machine regularly and fix all problems identified.

 - NEVER PUT ANYTHING IN THE ICE BIN…EXCEPT CLEAN, UNTOUCHED ICE!